 After being closed for nearly four months, Walt Disney World theme parks have reopened.
-We were able to attend the annual passholder preview at Magic Kingdom on July 9.
-It was strange in some ways to be back in the parks, but we wanted to be able to give you a first-hand account of what to expect if you choose to visit during this time.
-While a day in Magic Kingdom is different that I’ve known in the past, it was still a day full of attractions, characters, and Disney magic.
+We’ve been back to Magic Kingdom multiple times since it has reopened.
+While a day in Magic Kingdom is different than I’ve known in the past, visits are still a day full of attractions, characters, and Disney magic.
 A visit to the theme parks may not be for everyone right now, but for some, it can be a great time to experience Walt Disney World.
 In this article, I’ll be focusing on visiting Magic Kingdom and what you can expect.
 Learn more below.

 1 – Arriving & Health Screening Prior to Entry

 All guests are required to undergo temperature screenings prior to entering a theme park.
 Based on guidance from the Centers for Disease Control and Prevention, anyone displaying a temperature of 100.4 degrees Fahrenheit or higher will be directed to an additional location for rescreening and assistance.
 Those who again measure 100.4 degrees Fahrenheit or higher will not be allowed entry, nor will those in their party.

 For Magic Kingdom, the screening will take place at the Transportation and Ticket Center (TTC) if you arrive by your own vehicle or at Magic Kingdom if you arrive by bus.
 Note that if you park at the TTC, tram service is not available.
 You’ll need to walk to the front.

 2 – Getting to Magic Kingdom from the Transportation and Ticket Center